 The truth is, if your nonprofit has the capacity to devote time to the enrollment and management process, or better yet, hire a professional to do so, the Google Ad Grant program is certainly not too good to be true.
 However, the enrollment process can be tedious and confusing to those unfamiliar with Google AdWords.
 Google does provide extensive guides on the enrollment process, but to save time, avoid these mistakes the first time you hit “Enroll.”

 - Use your Google for Nonprofits account for your Google AdWords account.
-Since you must prove that your organization is an nonprofit, Google requires users to use their Google for Nonprofits account to enroll for Ad Grants.
-If your organization is not already a Google for Nonprofit account holder, learn how to sign up here.
+Since you must prove that your organization is a nonprofit, Google requires users to use their Google for Nonprofits account to enroll for Ad Grants.
+If your organization is not already a Google for Nonprofits account holder, learn how to sign up here.

 - Only link ads to your website.
 Do not make the mistake of using the ads to link to outside sources like ticket sales for fundraising events or external forms for membership, donations, etc.

-- Duplicate your Ad Groups and ads.
+- Duplicate your ad groups and.
 Google wants to see at least two Ad Groups, each with two ads featuring at least two sitelinks.
-The easiest way to do this is to create one Ad Group with one ad featuring two sitelinks, and simply duplicate the ad and then the entire Ad Group.
+The easiest way to do this is to create one ad group with one ad featuring two sitelinks, and simply duplicate the ad and then the entire ad group.
+After that, make one small change to the second ad.
 Since you can always go back and make changes to your account, there is no harm in keeping things simple and straightforward; in fact, keeping things simple and straightforward will likely get you approved and marketing your nonprofit faster.

 - Stick to the basics when it comes to keywords.
 Use words from your mission, name, and those found on your website.
 Google wants to see that your keywords adhere to your mission statement appropriately.